 - Give out sheets of storybook paper.

-- Have each student pick his favorite sentence to write and illustrate.
+- Have students pick their favorite sentence to write and illustrate.

-- Have the students identify each part of speech by writing an abbreviation under each word (art, n, v, adj, adv) or writing in the colors that correspond to the sticky notes.
+- Ask them to identify each part of speech by writing an abbreviation under each word (art, n, v, adj, adv) or writing in the colors that correspond to the sticky notes.

-- Enrichment: Have advanced students use multiple adjectives and adverbs and/or conjunctions.
+- Have advanced students use multiple adjectives and adverbs and/or conjunctions.